-INTERNATIONAL WATER SKI FEDERATION WATER SKI TOURNAMENT RULES 2017
+INTERNATIONAL WATER SKI FEDERATION WATER SKI TOURNAMENT RULES 2018

 These rules supersede all previous editions and addenda and shall remain in effect until an amended edition of the rules is published.
 The 2007 Rulebook is the base rulebook although years of change are notes on specific rules.
-All changes for 2015 will be in purple.
 All changes for 2016 will be in orange.
 All changes for 2017 will be in red.
+All changes for 2018 will be in green.
 These rules have been drafted in English.
 In the case of conflicting interpretation, only the English text shall be considered authentic.
-All correspondence regarding these rules should be addressed to the Chairman of the Tournament Council: Mr. Robert K. Corson, 23 Fox Hollow Road, Voorhees, New Jersey 08043, U.S.A. tcchairman@iwwfed.com
+All correspondence regarding these rules should be addressed to the Chairmen of the Tournament Council: Mr. Candido Moz mozc@live.com and Mr. Robert K. Corson tcchairman@iwwfed.com

-RULE 1 - GENERAL
+Rule 1 - General